smithy-lang/smithy-examples/smithy-java-examples/quickstart-java/README.md

 ### Running and testing server

-To run and test the server, run `./gradlew run` from the root of a project created from this template.
+To run and test the server, run `./gradlew :server:run` from the root of a project created from this template.
 That will start the server running on port `8888`.

 Once the server is running you can call the server using `curl`